 Think about flooring: You will need a level area, with an appropriate base.
 Avoid flooring that will be slippery when wet, or when spattered with food spills and grease, such as tiles or marble.

 A small portable BBQ should be fine on an existing patio, but if you are thinking of installing a large outdoor kitchen, a standard patio base may not be strong enough.
 Check with your Which?
 Trusted Trader before beginning the installation.
+See the Which? guide to barbecue features if you need to find out more about the different components of a barbecue.

 Stay safe: Find a spot that doesn’t pose a fire risk to your house, vegetation or outbuildings.
 Avoid locating your barbecue against flammable walls, underneath power lines or close to low-hanging trees.